-For a better understanding, let’s work through some crucial aspects of Vietnam VAT, including what goods and services are taxable, how to calculate your VAT and other obligations you need to fulfill.
+To gain a better understanding of VAT, let’s go over some key points, including how to calculate your VAT and what other obligations you need to meet.

 Generally, all types of goods and services used for production, trading, and consumption in Vietnam are subject to VAT, except for those that are defined as non-taxable products.

-Specifically, the following products are exempt from Vietnam VAT:
+Specifically, the following products are exempt from value-added tax in Vietnam:

 - Products from cultivation and husbandry, aquatic products (not yet been processed) when sold directly by the producing organizations or when imported;